January 1, 2025

 4. Start Development Services

-Start PostgreSQL and Dragonfly using Docker Compose:
+Start PostgreSQL and Dragonfly using Docker Compose (for development only):

 docker compose up -d